-- Watch for your Participant Distribution Notice and Special Tax Notice Regarding Plan Payments.
-These notices will help explain your options and what the federal tax implications may be for your vested account balance. - "What has Worked in Investing"(18) & "8 Tenets when picking a Mutual Fund"(7). - To learn about your distribution options, call The Retirement Group at (800)-900-5867.
-Click our e-book for more information on "Rollover Strategies for 401(k)s".(14) - Use the AT&T Online Beneficiary Designation to make updates to your beneficiary designations, if needed.

-Note: If you voluntarily terminate your employment from AT&T, you will not be eligible to receive the annual contribution.
+Watch for your Participant Distribution Notice and Special Tax Notice Regarding Plan Payments.
+These notices will help explain your options and what the federal tax implications may be for your vested account balance.
+"What has Worked in Investing"(18) & "8 Tenets when picking a Mutual Fund"(7).
+To learn about your distribution options, call The Retirement Group at (800)-900-5867.
+Click our e-book for more information on "Rollover Strategies for 401(k)s"(14) Use the Sempra Online Beneficiary Designation to make updates to your beneficiary designations, if needed.
+Note: If you voluntarily terminate your employment from Sempra, you will not be eligible to receive the annual contribution.

+When is the last time you reviewed your 401(k) plan account or made any changes to it?
+If it's been a while, you're not alone.
+73% of plan participants spend less than five hours researching their 401(k) investment choices each year, and when it comes to making account changes, the story is even worse.
 When faced with a problem or challenge, many of us are programmed to try to figure it out on our own rather than ask for help.
 The Christmas Eve ritual of assembling toys without looking at the instructions and that road trip when we refused to stop to ask for directions come to mind.
-But when we're talking about 401(k) investing, choosing to go it alone rather than get help can really hurt.
+But when we're talking about 401(k) investing, choosing to go at it alone rather than get help can hurt.
 Over half of plan participants admit they don't have the time, interest or knowledge needed to manage their 401(k) portfolio.
-But the benefits of getting help goes beyond convenience.
+But the benefits of getting help go beyond convenience.
 Studies like this one, from Charles Schwab, show those plan participants who get help with their investments tend to have portfolios that perform better: The annual performance gap between those who get help and those who do not is 3.32% net of fees.
-This means a 45-year-old participant could see a 79% boost in wealth by age 65 simply by contacting an advisor.
+This means a 45-year-old participant could see a 79% boost in wealth at age 65 simply by contacting an advisor.
 That's a pretty big difference.
 Getting help can be the key to better results across the 401(k) board.
 A Charles Schwab study found several positive outcomes common to those using independent professional advice.
-They include:

-- Improved savings rates 70% of participants who used 401(k) advice increased their contributions. - Increased diversification Participants who managed their own portfolios invested in an average of just under four asset classes, while participants in advice-based portfolios invested in a minimum of eight asset classes. - Increased likelihood of staying the course - Getting advice increased the chances of participants staying true to their investment objectives, making them less reactive during volatile market conditions and more likely to remain in their original 401(k) investments during a downturn.
+They include: Improved savings rates - 70% of participants who used 401(k) advice increased their contributions. • Increased diversification - Participants who managed their own portfolios invested in an average of just under four asset classes, while participants in advice-based portfolios invested in a minimum of eight asset classes.
+Increased likelihood of staying the • course - Getting advice increased the chances of participants staying true to their investment objectives, making them less reactive during volatile market conditions and more likely to remain in their original 401(k) investments during a downturn.
 Don't try to do it alone.
 Get help with your 401(k) investments.
 Your nest egg will thank you.
 The benefits of getting help with your 401(k) investments >

-= 79% more wealth
+= 79% more wealth Source: 26

-Source: 26